-We have also pledged scholarship support to five TCF graduates from other campuses; these students are enrolled in programs at NED and FAST.
-All sponsorships are for the entire program duration.
+We also provide scholarship support to TCF graduates and have pledged to support five TCF graduates from other campuses.
+These students were enrolled in programs at NED and FAST, all of them have graduated, except one.
+We had pledged sponsorships for the entire duration of their programs.